simonmika/egmontmika.com/content/blog/dealing-with-the-shameful.md

 Are you in that situation?

 Then, may I suggest that you talk about it.
-It isn’t always easy.
+It isn’t always easy, yet it's worth it.

-Yet, it’s worth it.
+You won't regret it!